Wexford county hurling team: Fitzgerald era: 2016–21

 Davy Fitzgerald was appointed manager in 2016.

 Davy Fitzgerald took over as manager of the team for 2017, and made progress by reaching the Leinster SHC final for the first time in nine years.
 In the final the team played Galway.
 Fitzgerald was appointed after the departure of Liam Dunne, who also played a huge part in their recent success.

 The team has lost only one game so far in 2017, which was in the Walsh Cup semi-final by a single point against Kilkenny.
 The team won promotion to Division 1A, went unbeaten in the Allianz League: Wexford defeated Limerick, Galway, Laois, Offaly and Kerry, and defeated Kilkenny at Nowlan Park on a scoreline of 2-18 0–19 in the NHL quarter-final.
 The team faced All-Ireland SHC winners Tipperary in the NHL semi-final, which the team lost after goals from Tipperary in the closing minutes.
 Recently the team beat Laois 3–25 to 1–19 in Portlaoise in the Leinster SHC quarter-final, and defeated Kilkenny at Innovate Wexford Park.
 This brought Wexford to Croke Park for the Leinster SHC final against Galway, but the team lost that game by a scoreline of 1–17 to 0–29, Galway going on to win the All-Ireland SHC that year.

 Wexford played Waterford at Páirc Uí Chaoímh in the All-Ireland SHC quarter final, but lost by three points.

 Wexford's most recent hurling success was in the 2019 Leinster Senior Hurling Championship Final when the team defeated Kilkenny.
 In the Leinster SHC semi-final, a draw in Wexford Park between Wexford and Kilkenny made it a rematch for the final.

 Wexford won the 2019 Leinster Senior Hurling Championship.

+Wexford then lost the all Ireland Senior hurling semi-final against Tipperary.

 Fitzgerald resigned after Wexford's 2021 season ended.